NaveenKumarReddyK/MaliciousUrlDetector/Readme.md

 > http://localhost:4000/vtapi
 > Type your url in ` vtUrl ` field (if you are uisng Post Man)

-Get result of ` MetaDScan ` scanner
+Get result of ` MetaDefender ` scanner
 > http://localhost:4000/metadscan
 > Type your url in ` metaScanUrl ` field (if you are uisng Post Man)